nghi-huynh/nghi-huynh.github.io/blog.md

 [Neural Networks](https://medium.com/mlearning-ai/neural-networks-ba6fa76eb719)

 **An artificial neuron** is a building block of artificial neural networks (models).
 Each artificial neuron represents a simple computation and reflects some neurophysiological observations from a real neuron.
 However, it does not mean to reproduce their dynamics.
 So, we often see or hear about the analogy of a real neuron vs an artificial neuron when talking about deep learning and neural networks.
 But what exactly is the similarity between these two?
-In this story, we will explore the differences betwen them.
+In this story, we will explore the similarities and differences betwen them.

 ---